AnonymerNiklasistanonym/privacy-visualization-of-a-decentralized-ride-pooling-platform/visualization/README.md

 | `npm run fix` | Fix code style based on [`eslint` rules](.eslintrc.json) |
 | `npm run lint` | Check code style based on [`eslint` rules](.eslintrc.json) and on `next` internals |
 | `npm run test` | Run tests defined in [`src/__tests__`](src/__tests__) |

+## Profiling

+### React

+For popular browsers there is a [`React Developer Tools` extension](https://react.dev/learn/react-developer-tools) which supports a lot of debugging and profiling options.

+#### Component updates

+To show when a component is updated go to the components tab of the `React Developer Tools` extension and click the settings icon.
+Then enable in the `General` tab the option `Highlight updates when components render` to visually see when a components is updated by a colored border around that component.